Jessie Buckley rocks the stage in a country-fied music drama that treads too-familiar territory outside its Scottish stage.

 It’s a quiet touch in a movie of many.
 This film, however, is more of a mosaic than its arcs allow it to be, and it’s one that doesn’t emboss its finer details.
 Director Tom Harper and writer Nicole Taylor have a deep respect for ol’ Rose-Lynn.
 They sway through her contradictions.
 They love her.
 They’re also never mean to her, but for a script that sways between character study and well-trod territory, it can’t quite figure out just where its heroine went wrong.
 Maybe she went wrong with, well… heroin.

 This job, as it turns out, is as a cleaning lady for the wealthy Susannah (Sophie Okonedo).
-When her kids catch the would-be star singing to herself on the job, they’re inextricably taken with her talent.
-Luckily, Susannah’s bevy of connections lands her a gig with BBC Radio 2.
+When her kids catch the would-be star singing to herself on the job, they’re inextricably taken with her talent, but luckily, Susannah’s bevy of connections lands her a gig with BBC Radio 2.
 At first, this feels like a rise towards something bigger, but then it becomes clear that it’s really the first of Wild Rose’s several detours.

 For a script that sways between character study and well-trod territory, it can’t quite figure out just where its heroine went wrong.